cysouw/graphicalgrammar/text/usa.md

 ### Butler (1874) *A practical and critical grammar*

-originally *A practical grammar* from 1845 without diagrams, see https://google.com/books?id=-khKAAAAIAAJ for 1846 revision [@butler1846]
+originally *A practical grammar* from 1845 without diagrams, see https://google.com/books?id=-khKAAAAIAAJ for 1846 revision [@butler1846] note: "The rules for the Analysis of Sentences have been taken, with some changes, from Andrews and Stoddard's Latin Grammar" (preface p.3) examples like Andrews/Stoddard on p220-221

 revised edition with slightly different name, with diagramming like Holbrook [@butler1874: 178-187].
 Also interesting footnote in preface p5.